 A software toolkit has been developed to objectively monitor uncertainty due to refraction in multibeam echosounding, specifically mapping systems that employ underway sound speed profiling hardware.
 The toolkit relies on the use of a raytrace simulator which mimics the sounding geometry of any given echosounder, specifically array type, angular sector, draft, and availability of a surface sound speed probe.
 The simulator works by objectively comparing a pair of consecutively collected sound speed profiles and reporting sounding uncertainty across the entire potential sounding space.
 Realtime visualizations of the uncertainty as a function of time and space allow the operator to tune the sound speed profile collection regime to maintain a desired sounding uncertainty while at the same time minimizing the number of casts collected.

 The Hydrographic Journal

 Clevedon, Somerset, UK

 Beaudoin, Jonathan, "Real-time Monitoring of Uncertainty due to Refraction in Multibeam Echo Sounding" (2010).
-Center for Coastal and Ocean Mapping.
+The Hydrographic Journal.
 1050.